PaPa31/hm/docs/vs-code/macros/2-auto-frontmatter.md

   },
 ```

-It snippet work like this.
-Start a new file, press `Ctrl + Space`, type `id` and choose `Docusaurus-id`.
+To run the snippet, start a new file, press `Ctrl + Space`, type `id` and choose `Docusaurus-id`.

 ## Macro: createAutoFrontmatter

 Then I created the [createAutoFrontmatter](1-auto-frontmatter) macro using a [multi-command extension](../extensions/multi-command-extension).
-This macro is more convinient.
+This macro is more convenient.

 To use it, just press `Alt+G c`.